shapeshed/shapeshed.com/content/posts/vim-templates.md

-{
-  "slug": "vim-templates",
-  "title": "Using template files in Vim",
-  "date": "2017-04-26T00:00:00+00:00",
++++
+date = "2017-04-26T00:00:00+00:00"
-  "description": "Vim templates or skeletons, allow you to specify a template to be used for new files with a certain extension.", "tags": [
+description = "Vim templates or skeletons, allow you to specify a template to be used for new files with a certain extension." slug = "vim-templates" tags = ["Unix", "Vim"] title = "Using template files in Vim"

-    "Unix",
-    "Vim"
-  ]
-}
++++

 ## Using templates in Vim